octopus-energy/home-pro-inky-adapter/README.md

 ## Running in the home pro sdk
 Attach the hat to the 40-pin header on the Home pro.
 Load the project in the Home Pro SDK.
 To display an image, run the project with: `python3 image_display.py --file <filename>`.
-For example, to use the constantine image included here, use `python3 image_display.py --file images/A_Constantine_Dark.png`.
+For example, to use the test image included here, use `python3 image_display.py --file images/test-image.png`.

 ## Show the agile tariff as a line plot